-I wanted to publish a list of books I’ve read in 2018 to remember a key point or two from each since I have a terrible memory.
+I’ve decided to publish a list of books I’ve read in 2018 to remember a key point or two from each.
 Since this will be a living post, my hope is that it will be a resource for me and hopefully a few others along the way.
 Below is the list of books I’ve finished this year in reverse order.

 10. Elements of Eloquence – Mark Forsyth